Dealing with Anxiety

 My name is Inger, and I am here for you.

 I am a licensed professional counselor and psychotherapist practicing in Fairfield County, Connecticut.
+My specialization is the treatment of anxiety using neuroscience informed techniques.
+I am certified by the Institute of Certified Anxiety Treatment Professionals (ICATP).
 My treatment draws from multiple modalities, such as Person-Centered, Psychodynamic, Cognitive Restructuring and Behavioral approaches to help maximize your progress.
 I focus on helping you feel heard, supported, and understood in pursuit of your goals.
 Your stories, needs, darkest hours and brightest moments take center stage when you are in my office.

 My areas of specialty include: